lambdablockchain/lambda-node/doc/build-unix-deb.md

     sudo apt-get install libdb-dev libdb++-dev
 ```

-If you want to build the GUI client `bitcoin-qt` Qt 5 is necessary.
+If you want to build the GUI client `lambda-qt` Qt 5 is necessary.
 To build with Qt 5 you need the following packages installed:

 ```bash